OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Experiments

 \subsection{Experimental Setup}

 In all experiments, we report the mean and standard deviation of the results from three different seeds.
 Moreover, we conduct Welch’s t-test with a significance level of 0.05.
-We highlight the highest performance in bold.
-In cases where statistical significance is not observed, we underline all other results within the significance level.
+The highest performance is highlighted in bold, and results not significantly different from the best are \underline{underlined}.